Best Cameras Under $500 (2026)

 - Smartphone competition driving differentiation: Cameras under $500 increasingly emphasize what phones cannot do -- interchangeable lenses, larger sensors, optical viewfinders, and dedicated ergonomics. [src2, src4]

 - GoPro HERO13 magnetic mounts + HB lenses: GoPro's late-2024 HERO13 brings interchangeable lens compatibility (macro, anamorphic, ND, ultra-wide) to action cameras for the first time, plus quick-swap magnetic mounts.
-The HERO12 now clears at its lowest-ever price (~$269). [src10]
+At ~$349 it now undercuts the HERO12 (~$369) at Amazon prices. [src10]

 - Sony ZV-E10 II prices out at $1,098+: The 2024 successor to the original ZV-E10 brings a 26MP sensor and NP-FZ100 battery but sits in a higher price tier — keeping the original ZV-E10 as the sub-$500 vlogging pick through 2026. [src8]